joaotavora/yasnippet/doc/snippet-organization.rst

 Using plain file names
 ----------------------

-Normally, file names act as the snippet trigger *key*, see `Expanding snippets <snippet-expansion.html>`_.
+Normally, file names act as the snippet expansion *abbreviation* (also known as the *snippet key* or *snippet trigger*, see `Expanding Snippets`_).

 However, if you customize the variable ``yas/ignore-filenames-as-triggers`` to be true *or* place an empty file ``.yas-ignore-filename-triggers`` you can use much more descriptive file names.
-This is useful (but not mandatory) if many snippets within a mode share the same trigger key.
+This is useful if many snippets within a mode share the same trigger key.

 .. sourcecode:: text